 Makemake passed in front of faint star NOMAD 1181-0235723 (where NOMAD refers to the Naval Observatory Merged Astrometric Dataset) on 23 April 2011.
 The team observed this event using seven different telescopes across Brazil and Chile.
 The event only lasted about one minute, so the astronomers took advantage of a specialized high-speed camera known as ULTRACAM (eso0520) and a high-speed infrared imager named ISAAC to capture the event.

 In the case of objects that are orbited by one or more moons the motions of the moons can be used to deduce the mass of the object.
 This was not possible in the case of Makemake.

 The dwarf planet was calculated to have a geometrical albedo of 0.77 ± 0.03, greater than Pluto’s, but smaller than that of Eris.
 An albedo of 1 represents a perfectly reflecting body, and 0 a black surface that does not reflect at all.
-The observations, together with previous results, indicate that Makemake has a density of 1.7 ± 0.3 grams per cubic centimetre, which in turn allowed the team to infer the shape and appearance of an oblate spheroid — a sphere flattened slightly at both poles — with axes of 1430 ± 9 kilometres and 1502 ± 45 kilometres.
-Makemake shows no global Pluto-like atmosphere at a level of one thousandth of that of Pluto’s atmosphere.
+The observations, together with previous results, indicate that Makemake has a density of 1.7 ± 0.3 grams per cubic centimeter, which in turn allowed the team to infer the shape and appearance of an oblate spheroid — a sphere flattened slightly at both poles — with axes of 1430 ± 9 kilometers and 1502 ± 45 kilometers.
+Makemake shows no global Pluto-like atmosphere at a level of one-thousandth of that of Pluto’s atmosphere.
 However, it may have an atmosphere that only covers part of the surface.
 Such a local atmosphere, which is possible in theory, is not excluded by the observations.